Mykola1453/CruiseShipTycoon-Widescreen-Patch/README.md

 ![Cruise Ship Tycoon, 1920x1080](images/cst_1920x1080.jpg)

 This patch is for Cruise Ship Tycoon (2003).
 It replaces the default 1280x960 (4:3) resolution with a widescreen one.
-The patch also fixes the game's GUI to accommodate the new resolution.

 To run it, open terminal in the game's folder and execute command `python .\cst_patch.py`.
 By default it'll try to detect the resolution of your screen and match to that, but, if on **Linux**, you'll need to install following pip package: `pip install pyautogui` (or you can define your resolution, using the arguments as explained below).